-It is imperative that all businesses undertake a fire risk assessment.
+All businesses must undertake a fire risk assessment.
 This includes anyone that has paying guests, including bed & breakfasts, guesthouses or self-catering property lets.
+If a business has five or more employees, or a licence, they must keep a written record of their risk assessment.

 Who is the Responsible Person?